Born: November 28, 1976

 Born in Sydney, Australia, Ryan Kwanten got into acting by chance when he was 15 years old.
 His brother was auditioning to get into an acting agency, while Ryan and his mother waited in the car.
 Finally, Ryan went in to see how much longer it would be, and when the agent spotted Ryan, she was immediately interested and signed him on (his brother didn't make it).

 His first role was as a young surfer on the Australian TV series Home and Away.
 He then landed a regular role as Ben Lloyd on the long-running series A Country Practice.
 Kwanten's movie debut was in Signal One (1994).

 When the series ended, he played a lead role in the major motion picture Flicka before landing the starring role in Universal Pictures' Dead Silence (2007), written and directed by the creators of the successful Saw movies.
-He also provided the voice of Kludd in the animated feature Legend of the Guardians: The Owls of Ga'Hoole (2010).
-On the small screen, Kwanten stars as Jason Stackhouse in the popular TV series True Blood.
+Ryan also provided the voice of Kludd in the animated feature Legend of the Guardians: The Owls of Ga'Hoole (2010).
+On the small screen, Ryan starred as Jason Stackhouse in the popular TV series True Blood.
 When the series came to an end in 2014, he had more time to devote to feature films, playing roles in Blunt Force Trauma (2015) opposite Mickey Rourke and in The Hurricane Heist (2018) opposite Maggie Grace.
 He returned to the small screen with the starring role of Steve Hammond on the Crackle series Oath (2018).

-In his spare time, Kwanten enjoys surfing, skiing, tennis, swimming and playing pool.
+In his spare time, Ryan enjoys surfing, skiing, tennis, swimming and playing pool.